savagezen/carnivore/_draft.md

 * no immediate / "supper Buddha" mental / cognitive benefits.
 However, closing in on 60 days, in spite of work insecurity and the COVID-19 crisis, I have to say overall mood is possibly the best it's been in the last 5 years.
 Similar to the effect I got when using a full spectrum CBD oil (Receptra Naturals Recovery formula), not manic or elevated in energy, just a little more levity in my overall mindset and mood.
   *  not coincidentally, this made me more aware if increased irritability (no noticeable increase in anxiety) with the large caffeine doses (+600mg).
+* 4/20/20 - 66 days into my carnivore journey I started, and a week into my "mega study" on performance and recovery, I started the [Carnivore 75 Hard]([https://www.google.com/search?q=carnivore75hard&source=lmns&rlz=1C1GCEA_enUS893US893&hl=en&ved=2ahUKEwiqu53hpPboAhUQQFMKHY_WB9wQ_AUoAHoECAEQAA&safe=active&ssui=on](https://www.google.com/search?q=carnivore75hard&source=lmns&rlz=1C1GCEA_enUS893US893&hl=en&ved=2ahUKEwiqu53hpPboAhUQQFMKHY_WB9wQ_AUoAHoECAEQAA&safe=active&ssui=on)) challenge.
+    * *Know Your Why - What Drives You to Change - Why do you choose meat-based nutrition:*  Pushing performance, always becoming harder to kill, simplicity / compliance, sustainability / longevity, weight management
+    * *In 1 year, 5 year, and 10 years, where do you see your life?
+Where do you see yourself?
+How do you see yourself?
+Visualize you and your life:*  1 year - compete in BJJ again, revive dating life; 5 years - earn black belt, establish long term relationship, Know Fear certification; 10 years - children?  combat sports / k9 business?
+    * *If this, then that - backup plan for emotional and unexpected stressors:*  sugar (eat something savory / fat / salt), alcohol (bubbly water), caffeine (nap, sunshine, walk), stress (sunshine, walk, phone-a-friend), anger / frustration (boxing, phone-a-friend)
+    * *What would you do if you you only had 15 minutes of free time?*  call / text a friend just to chat

 ---